lewdlime/abcm2ps/README.md

   When `abcm2ps` is installed, it may be read by `man abcm2ps`.

-- the feature and format parameters are described in http://moinejf.free.fr/abcm2ps-doc/index.html
+- the features and format parameters are described in http://moinejf.free.fr/abcm2ps-doc/index.html

 ### Links